 How to stop Fear in Dogs

 We love our dogs, and we want them to be happy.
-The last thing we want to see is our dogs being full of fear.
+The last thing we want to see is a scared dog.

 Understanding the cause of the fear, and how to prevent it, is crucial to allow our furry friends to have a fear free life.